Stroop Task

 - Mix of congruent and incongruent

-- Provide feedback so participants understand the task
+- Feedback helps participants understand the task

 - Use all color words that appear in main trials